 Most parents think about this at some point.
 Usually late at night, usually fleetingly, and usually without ever doing anything about it.

 The question is a serious one with a serious legal answer.
-In Hong Kong, only a will can legally name the person you want to raise your child if you and your partner both die.
+In Hong Kong, only a Will can legally name the person you want to raise your child if you and your partner both die.
 Without that appointment in writing, a court decides.
 It may reach the same conclusion you would have.
 It may not.

-This article explains exactly how guardian appointments work under Hong Kong law, what happens if you make no appointment, and what you need to know before naming someone in your will.
+This article explains exactly how guardian appointments work under Hong Kong law, what happens if you make no appointment, and what you need to know before naming someone in your Will.

 What is a guardian, and why does it matter?

 In Hong Kong, the legal framework for guardianship is set out in the Guardianship of Minors Ordinance (Cap.
 13).
-Section 6 gives parents the right to appoint a guardian by will.
+Section 6 gives parents the right to appoint a guardian by Will.
 Section 8G confirms that a guardian appointed under that process has the same parental rights and authority as the parent who made the appointment.

 One important thing most people get wrong